Iris Mittenaere

 Iris Mittenaere (/aɪ.rɪs ˈmiːtɛnɑːr/ AI-rees-_-MEE-tə-NAR; /fr/; born 25 January 1993) is a French television personality, model and beauty pageant titleholder best known for winning the title of Miss Universe 2016.
-The second Miss Universe from France after Christiane Martel, Mittenaere had previously been crowned Miss Nord-Pas-de-Calais 2015.
+The second Miss Universe from France after Christiane Martel, Mittenaere had previously been crowned Miss France 2016 and Miss Nord-Pas-de-Calais 2015.

 Early life and education

 Mittenaere was born on 25 January 1993 in Lille, to Yves Mittenaere, a middle school history and geography teacher, and Laurence Druart, a primary schoolteacher and museum guide.
-She has a brother, Baptiste, and a sister, Cassandre, and a younger half-sister, Manon.
+She has a brother, Baptiste, a sister, Cassandre, and a younger half-sister, Manon.
 Her parents divorced when she was three years old.

 Mittenaere attended school in Steenvoorde, where she lived with her mother.
 In 2011, she graduated with honors from lycée with a focus on science.
 After graduating, she moved to Lille, where she attended Lille 2 University of Health and Law, studying dentistry.

 Prior to becoming Miss France, Mittenaere was in her fifth year of a dental surgery fellowship and planned on becoming a dental surgeon after graduating.

 Pageantry

 Miss France 2016

 After winning the local title of Miss Flandre 2015 on 2 May 2015 in Bailleul, Mittenaere entered the Miss Nord-Pas-de-Calais 2015 regional pageant in Orchies, which she won on 26 September 2015.
 Mittenaere initially only entered Miss Flandre after being contacted on Facebook by the contest organizers, due to there being a lack of candidates that applied.
 Mittenaere represented Nord-Pas-de-Calais at the Miss France 2016 pageant.
 On 19 December 2015, she was crowned Miss France by outgoing Miss France 2015 and former Miss Nord-Pas-de-Calais 2014 Camille Cerf in Lille.
 It was a back-to-back victory for the region.

 As Miss France, Mittenaere promoted oral hygiene and launched an awareness campaign on oral health.
 She participated in oral hygiene awareness programs at French schools targeting young schoolchildren.

-In November 2016, Mittenaere presented the Francophone Group of the Year's Award at the NRJ Music Award in Cannes.
+In November 2016, Mittenaere presented the Francophone Group of the Year Award at the NRJ Music Award in Cannes.

 During her reign as Miss France 2016, Mittenaere traveled to China, Italy, Morocco, Germany, the Caribbean, and Ivory Coast.